What is Linen?

-Although the linen industry was already established in Ulster, Louis Crommelin found scope for improvement in weaving, and his efforts were so successful that he was appointed by the Government to develop the industry over a much wider range than the area around Lisburn.
+Although the linen industry was already established in Ulster, Louis Crommelin found scope for improvement in weaving, and his efforts were so successful that the Government appointed him to develop the industry over a wider range than the area around Lisburn.
 The direct result of his good work was the establishment, under statute, of the Board of Trustees of the Linen Manufacturers of Ireland in the year 1711.
 The Board of Trustees of the Linen Manufacturers for over 100 years (1711 to 1823) nurtured and controlled the Irish Linen Industry.
 The Boards legacy is the World-renowned standards and quality of Irish linen today.

-For many hundreds of years up until the 18th century linen had had a very strong presence in clothing, furnishing fabrics and industrial fabrics, such as sail cloth.
-With the establishment of the cotton plantations in the Southern States of North America, and the influx of vast quantities of low cost cotton on the markets of Europe and North America.
-Linen's position came under threat, and in the early 1770s there was a serious downturn in the trade.
+For many hundreds of years up until the 18th century linen had a very strong presence in clothing, furnishing fabrics and industrial fabrics, such as sail cloth.
+With the growth of the cotton plantations in the Southern States of North America, and the influx of vast quantities of low-cost cotton on the markets of Europe and North America.
+Linen's dominance came under threat, and in the early 1770s there was a serious downturn in the trade.

 This change was not only due to greatly increased supplies of cotton, and an over-production of linen, but also when hand spinning got replaced by mechanical spinning.
-The development of spinning frames for flax lagged decades behind that of cotton.
+Flax spinning frame development lagged decades behind that of cotton.
 The linen industry suffered from the problem of a regular supply of yarn.
 James Hargreaves (also Hargraves) invented the spinning Jenny for cotton in 1767.
 The foundation of machine spinning of flax was laid by John Kendrew and Thomas Porthouse or Porteous, from Darlington.
-In 1787 they developed a flax spinning process after seeing the the machine spinning of cotton in use in Lancashire, and patented it in 1788, with financial backing from James Backhouse.
+In 1787, they developed a flax spinning process after seeing the machine spinning of cotton in use in Lancashire, and patented it in 1788, with financial backing from James Backhouse.
 Much work by John Kendrew and his associates resulted in a machine capable of spinning the notoriously difficult fibre without having to process it in a way which deprived it of valuable properties.
 The first machine was set up in Low Mill (sometimes called Lead Yard or Bishop's Mill) on the River Skerne at Darlington.
 They then each set up a mill of their own, Kendrew at Haughton-le-Skerne and Porthouse near Coatham, both on the same river.
-They also ed permits, enabling others to build mills, including in northeast Scotland.
+They also issued permits, enabling others to build mills, including in northeast Scotland.

 John Marshall (1765-1845) of Leeds heard that two men from Darlington, John Kendrew, a glass-grinder, and Thomas Porthouse, a watchmaker, had registered a patent for a new flax-spinning machine.
 Marshall visited the men and purchased the right to make copies of their invention.

 After taking on two partners, Samuel Fenton, a draper, and Ralph Dearlove, a linen merchant, Marshall leased Scotland Mill, at Adel near Leeds.
 Early in 1788, Marshall, Fenton and Company, began spinning flax yarns.
-However, the machines did not perform well.
-Breakages frequently occurred and the yarn came out lumpy and hairy.
+However, the machines did not do well.
+Breakages were frequent and the yarn came out lumpy and hairy.
 Marshall thought the quality was no better than hand-spun, although the machines were quicker and cheaper.
-Although this was debateable at the time because the wages of female hand spinners were so low.
-Another perennial problem in the trade was that the manufacturers of woollen, linen, and cotton fabrics found it very difficult when the spinners were at the harvest, to keep the weavers in work.
-This problem increased after John Kay invented the flying shuttle in 1733.
+Although this was debatable at the time because the wages of female hand spinners were so low.
+Another perennial problem in the trade was that the manufacturers of Woollen, linen, and cotton fabrics found it very difficult when the spinners were at the harvest, to keep the weavers at work.
+This problem increased when John Kay invented the flying shuttle in 1733.
 This greatly sped up the previous hand weaving process.
-So, it had been the objective for some years to develop a spinning machine.
-Indeed in 1761 the Royal Society of Arts published the following advertisement:
+So, it had been the aim for some years to develop a spinning machine.
+Indeed, in 1761 the Royal Society of Arts published the following advertisement:

 Marshall had little technical experience, but he spent the next few years trying to improve its performance.
 He made little progress until he recruited Matthew Murray (1765-1826), to help him.
 At some point during these years of experimentation with Matthew Murray, Marshall refused to pay further royalties to Kendrew as he argued that his and Murray's machine was technically far removed from the Darlington prototype.
-Kendrew sued Marshall for £900, but in 1793 was awarded only £300.
+Kendrew sued Marshall for £900, but in 1793 only £300 was awarded.
 A broken man, Kendrew left Low Mill and died at Haughton in 1800.

-In May 1810 Napoleon I , as part of a process known as the Continental System, tried to stop English cotton fabrics entering the continent of Europe.
+In May 1810 Napoleon I , as a part of a process known as the Continental System (Blocus continental), tried to stop English cotton fabrics entering the European continent.
 He offered a reward of one million francs to any inventor who could devise the best machinery for the spinning of flax yarn.
 Within a matter of weeks Philippe Henri de Girard (1775-1845) patented in France flax spinning frames for both the dry and wet spinning methods.
-His inventions were also patented in England on November 7th, 1814, by Horace Hall, named as a merchant from Golden Square, Middlesex.
+His inventions were also patented in England on November 7th, 1814, by a merchant, Horace Hall, from Golden Square, Middlesex.
 Hall took out this patent after two of de Girards partners, Lanthois and Cachard, sold him the designs of de Girards machines for £25,000 (£2m in 2018) under somewhat dubious circumstances.
 These ideas were then taken up by Robert Busk, of Hunslet, Leeds.
 However, this venture was unsuccessful.
-His inventions did not receive the reward and were not suitably recognised in his native France, and after an invitation by the Austrians he moved to Vienna at the invitation of the Austrians in 1815 and set up a flax mill at Hirtenberg.
+De Girards inventions did not receive the reward and were not suitably recognised in his native France, and after an invitation by the Austrians he moved to Vienna in 1815 and set up a flax mill at Hirtenberg.
 He later went to Poland and set up a mill at a village which received the name of Girardow.
-However he never found success and his inventions never really proved to be a commercially advantageous.
-Although, after his death, his work was recognised and his descendants were rewarded with a small pension by the French Emperor.
+However, he never found success and his inventions never really proved commercially advantageous.
+Although, after his death, his work got recognized and his descendants received a small pension from the French Emperor.

 After adaptations linen spinning in the British Isles did not really become a commercial success until James Kay (1774-1857) developed successful wet spinning process for flax, in 1824, supposedly based on Arkwrights 1769 spinning frame.
 Kay was born at Edgefold Farm near Entwisle, Lancashire.
 He became successful spinner with mills at Preston, Penny Bridge and Pendleton, and died at Turton Tower, Turton, Lancashire, in February 1857.
-The title of his patent was, "New and improved machinery for preparing and spinning flax, hemp and other fibrous substances by power".
-He found that flax could be drawn by steam powered spinning machines into a fine yarn ready for weaving if it was first soaked in hot water (macerated), and the reach (ratch) between the drawing roller and retaining rollers was reduced to two and a half inches.
-There was however, some difficulties with James Kays (then of Preston) patent application in 1825, which had been taken out for fourteen years.
-It appears he had been badly advised when his patent was drawn up.
-This resulted in the validity of his new development being disputed by Marshall, of Leeds.
-Kay was forced to sue Marshall in court in 1835 for non payment for the use of his patent, but the defendents disputed the validity of the patent on the grounds that so far as the invention was new it was useless (maceration process), and that so far as it was useful it was not new (spinning process with 2.5 inch ratch).
-In 1839, the Court found that as the patent was taken out for an invention consisting of two parts one of which was not new (considered too similar to Horace Halls patent) the whole was found void, he also failed in his appeal of 1841.
+The title of his patent was, "New and improved machinery for preparing and spinning flax, hemp, and other fibrous substances by power".
+He found that flax could be drawn by steam- powered spinning machines into a fine yarn ready for weaving if it were first soaked in hot water (macerated), and the reach (ratch) between the drawing roller and retaining rollers got reduced to two and a half inches.
+There was however, some difficulties with James Kays (then of Preston) patent application in 1825, which got taken out for fourteen years.
+It appears he had been badly advised when his patent got drawn up.
+This resulted in Marshall of Leeds disputing if his new development was valid.
+Kay had to sue Marshall in court in 1835 for non-payment for the use of his patent, but the defendants disputed whether the patent was valid on the grounds that so far as the invention was new it was useless (maceration process), and that so far as it was useful it was not new (spinning process with 2.5 inch ratch).
+In 1839, the Court found that as the patent got taken out for an invention consisting of two parts one of which was not new (considered too similar to Horace Halls patent) the patent was found void, he also failed in his appeal of 1841.
 McCutcheon states in his book, The Industrial Archaeology of Northern Ireland that,

 "Kays patent included two distinct specifications, one referring to the maceration of the rove, which was held to be novel, the other referring to the contraction of the reach between the drawing and retaining rollers on the spinning frame to a precise 2.5 inches.
 The latter stipulation was challenged as being an infringement of an earlier spinning system designed by Philippe de Girard (British patent No. 3855 of 1814) and led to the invalidating of the entire patent of 1825.
 Despite this Kay was without question the originator of the wet spinning process, though this was automatically released to the entire flax-spinning industry by the legal invalidating of his patent"